 My Review: The Stanley SL5HS is an affordable LED spotlight that’s a good option for the budget-minded

-The light comes for 4 light options, full, high, low, and halo.
+The light comes in 4 light options: full, high, low, and halo.
 The advertised runtime is only an estimate on the lowest conservative setting.
-The halo light utilizes 8 LED lights around the lense’s perimeter.
+The halo light utilizes 8 LED lights around the lens’s perimeter.

-The advertised battery life of 10 hours is an estimation based on the lowest setting, I wouldn’t expect the spotlight to get more than 25% of that on its highest.
+The advertised battery life of 10 hours is an estimation based on the lowest setting.
+I wouldn’t expect the spotlight to get more than 25% of that on its highest setting.
 It comes with two types of chargers for you to plug up to your wall outlet or car charger.

 The spotlight also has a foldable stand for you to prop the light up when you need to free your hands.